Book 1: Chapter 2

 Now, you’re just going to have to trust me on this next part as to how I know what I know, but for the time being, just take my word on this, OK?

-Yet he didn’t stick around for an answer, and I was in no condition to reply.
-And although the record player hadn’t been disturbed by all this commotion and was thus still playing the Jim Reeves Anthology — now softly sounding Guilty through the speakers…
+Unfortunately for him, I was in no condition to reply.
+However in a rather ironic twist, the record player hadn’t been disturbed by all this commotion and was still playing the Jim Reeves Anthology — now softly sounding Guilty through the speakers…

-Dufus that he was, the intruder never noticed this cruel coincidence and instead quickly began the task which he came here to do – ransacking his way through my home, he pulled down rows of dusty books from built-in shelves, broke open my dilapidated cabinets, and cleared my closets of rummage, whiskey bottles, and even my dirty laundry — looking anywhere and everywhere for but one specific treasure.
+Dufus that he was, the intruder never noticed this cruel coincidence.
+Instead he put his face mask back on and then continued the task that he came here for – ransacking his way through my home, he pulled down rows of dusty books from built-in shelves, broke open my dilapidated cabinets, and cleared my closets of rummage, whiskey bottles, and even my dirty laundry — looking anywhere and everywhere for but one specific treasure.

 (Fool!
 He has no idea what he’s about to do.
 But, whatever happens, YOU are here to witness that it wasn’t my fault, right?)